Voyega1234/AI-Social-Content/README.md

 ## Features

-- **AI Content Generation**: Generate social media content ideas, captions, hashtags, and campaign ideas using OpenAI's GPT models.
+- **AI Content Generation**: Generate social media content ideas, captions, hashtags, and campaign ideas using Gemini's models.
 - **Content Database**: Store generated content in a PostgreSQL database for future reference.
 - **Data Analytics**: Visualize and analyze your content data with interactive charts and tables.